islamicity24/AmazonCity/MOD 4/Challenge Lab/Creating a Dynamic Website for the Cafe.md

 php-file

 File > Save the change.
 To run this script, go to the top of the IDE and choose the Run button.
-In the Bash terminal below the text editor, you should see output that's formatted in JavaScript Object Notation (JSON).
+(Alt F5) In the Bash terminal below the text editor, you should see output that's formatted in JavaScript Object Notation (JSON).
 This output indicates that the parameters script ran successfully.

 If the script encountered an issue, click here to view troubleshooting tips.